FreeRTOS/FreeRTOS-Community-Supported-Demos/C2000_F2838x_C28x_CCS/README.md

 2. freertos_ex2_led_blinky Demo

 This example demonstrates a simple blinky demo which uses various RTOS features to blink the two onboard LEDs.

+3. freertos_ex3_c28x_dual_blinky Demo

+This example demonstrates the usage of FreeRTOS kernel on both CPU1 and CPU2 cores.

+4. freertos_ex4_c28x_interrupt_latency
+This example demonstrates usage of interrupts along with RTOS functionality.
+CPU Timer1 is configured with 1 sec period and the interrupt latency is measured through ERAD IP.

 QUICK START:
 To run the demos on TMDSCNCD28388D controlcard, the following steps are required: